 Greek food is so good!
 Three of my goto dips ar Houmous, Taramasalata and Tzatziki, with Tzatziki (previously) being my least favourite – until now!
-I have made Tzatziki lots of times but it is a non-event if I am honest, but after alot of reading and internet research I have hit on a recipe which has made Tzatziki my favourite dip – for now!!!
+I have made Tzatziki lots of times but if I am honest it is a non-event, but after a lot of reading and internet research I have hit on a recipe which has made it my favourite dip – for now!!!

 When my wife first had this she told me it reminds her of Greece – that told me this recipe hit the spot.

 I will also add some more photos next time I make this.